-Before we get too carried away with the supernatural side of the concept…
+Before we get too carried away with the spiritual side of the concept,

 Lets cut to the chase.

 There are places where your new industry peer, hire or employer is hanging out looking for interaction.
-There are places where only these types of people hang out, they all congregate together.
+There are places where only these types of people hang out; they all assemble.

 They come from all over the world, and all hang out in the same place to socialise.
 They discuss every industry related topic that you could imagine.
 They are open to friendship, collaboration and a few jokes too.

 What is even more impressive is that these ‘get-togethers’ are ongoing, they are happening 24 hours a day, 365 days a year.
-You will even have an opportunity as a newcomer to ‘take the podium’ and get your message across to hundreds, thousands, perhaps even tens of thousands if what you have to say is interesting enough to the others.
+You will also have an opportunity as a newcomer to ‘take the podium’ and get your message across to hundreds, thousands, perhaps even tens of thousands if what you have to say is attractive enough to the others.

-For the slower readers who haven’t figured out where this amazing networking place is yet, it is on social media of course.
+For the slower readers who haven’t figured out where this fantastic networking place is yet, it is on social media of course.

 You can go there any time of any day and create possibilities for fate/serendipity/divine intervention to happen.
 Rather than experiencing circumstances, you will be creating them.
 The more effort you put in, the more the odds of opportunity increase.

-The fact that you are reading this here on NatResPro means that you are likely to be in the market for a job, or preparing for that possibility.
+The fact that you are reading this here on NatResPro means you are likely to be job searching (or preparing to).
 Alongside any other efforts you are making, such as updating your CV and applying for positions, you need to make a concerted effort on social media.

-We all know how to post a news article, or click the ‘like’ button, but this will not get you far.
+We all know how to post a news article or click the ‘like’ button, but this will not get you far.
 You ought to approach social media as if your network were part of your management team or drilling team.
-Comments should be made to help, encourage, problem solve and support.
+Commenting should be to help, encourage, problem-solve and support.